nasa/edsc-timeline/README.md

 For a basic usage example and a testbed for changes, see demo/index.html

-The ECHO Forms plugin was developed as a component of [Earthdata Search](https://github.com/nasa/earthdata-search).
+The edsc-timeline plugin was developed as a component of [Earthdata Search](https://github.com/nasa/earthdata-search).

 ## Installation